Microsoft Azure AI Hackathon Official Rules – (the “Official Rules”)

 Poster (the “Poster”): Microsoft Corporation (“Microsoft”), One Microsoft Way, Redmond, WA 98052 USA.

-The Poster is the sponsor and entity responsible for the Hackathon.
+The Administrator is responsible for the rules, administration, and operation of the Hackathon.

 2. DATES AND TIMING